jeadamek/food-explorer-frontend/README.md

 </br>

 ## 🚀 Getting started

-To run the Food Explorer front-end application locally, follow these steps:
+To run the Food Explorer application locally, follow these steps:

-1. Clone the repository to your local machine.
-`git clone git@github.com:jeadamek/food-explorer-frontend.git`
-2. Navigate to the project directory `cd food-explorer-frontend`
-3. Install the dependencies `npm install`
-4. Run the development server `npm run dev`
-5. Access the application at [http://localhost:3030](http://localhost:3030) in your browser.

-Also, you need the app's API to run the application locally:
+First, you need the app's API to run the application locally:

 1. Clone the repository to your local machine.
 `git clone git@github.com:jeadamek/food-explorer-api.git`